Updated on December 27th, 2022, by Nikolaos Sismanis

 The three stocks are ranked by estimated total returns over the coming five years.
 More data on each company is available through the Sure Analysis Research Database.

-Scholastic reported its fiscal 2022 first quarter earnings results on September 23.
-Scholastic recorded revenues of $260 million during the quarter, which represents an increase of 21% versus the prior year’s quarter.
+Scholastic reported its fiscal 2023 first-quarter earnings results in late September.
+Scholastic recorded revenue of $260 million during the quarter, which represents an increase of 1% versus the prior year’s quarter.
 Scholastic’s Education segment continued to perform well, which includes growth from digital subscriptions.

 Click here to download our most recent Sure Analysis report on Scholastic (preview of page 1 of 3 shown below):

-Book Publishing Stock #1: John Wiley & Sons (JW.A)
+Book Publishing Stock #1: John Wiley & Sons (WLY)

-John Wiley & Sons is a publishing company with a strong focus on the professional & scientific community.
-Its products include research journals (scientific, technical, medical & scholarly), reference books, manuals, databases, scientific and education books, test preparation services, and more.
+John Wiley & Sons is a publishing company with a strong focus on the professional and scientific community.
+Its products include research journals (scientific, technical, medical and scholarly), reference books, manuals, databases, scientific and education books, test preparation services, and more.

 The company also offers services such as development and assessment services for businesses and services for higher education institutions.
 John Wiley & Sons was founded in 1807.